PR Nerd

 What is a Fitness Score?

-Your Fitness Score is a number calculated from your recent race time that represents your current aerobic fitness.
-It's used to set your training paces for easy runs, tempo runs, intervals, and long runs.
-The higher your score, the faster your training paces.
+Your Fitness Score is calculated from your recent race time and represents your current aerobic fitness level.
+It sets your training paces for easy runs, tempo runs, intervals, and long runs.
+The higher the score, the faster the paces.

 What recent race time should I use?

-Do I need a Garmin to use this or special watch to do this?
+Do I need a Garmin to use this?

 How is this different from other plan generators?